Dornsife College of Letters, Arts and Sciences

 Minor in Interdisciplinary Archaeology

-A: one additional upper-division course from the Theories and Methods list and two upper-division courses from the Interdisciplinary Perspectives list, or
+one additional upper-division course from the Archaeological Theories and Methods list and two upper-division courses from those listed in Topical/Thematic and Culture/History – three courses (12 units), or

-B: one upper-division course from the Interdisciplinary Perspectives list and two upper-division courses from the Interdisciplinary Applications list.
+one upper-division course from Culture/History and Thematic/Topical and two upper-division courses from the Applied/Analytical lists – three courses (12 units)

 Students who wish to focus their minor in Jewish studies must minor in Judaic Studies.